Tabor Opera House

-	In the summer, tour the Tabor and stand on the stage where John Philip Sousa, Oscar Wilde, and Anna Held performed, and wander the dressing rooms beneath the stage.
+You can tour the Tabor and stand on the stage where John Philip Sousa, Oscar Wilde, and Anna Held performed, and wander the dressing rooms beneath the stage.
 Tour the Tabor museum, a collection of memorabilia.
 See the historic ballroom where the socialites of Leadville’s boom days twirled, and to look out the tall upper floor windows over town and toward the western peaks.

 Guided Tour Tickets: